YeEun-Hwang/Color-based-Emotional-Analysis-using-Machine-Learning/README.md

 | ![](imgs/031.jpg) | ![](imgs/032.jpg) | 41.0 | 33.2 | 34.7 | 10127.2 | 17885.0 | 0.1 | **0 (Happy)** |
 | ![](imgs/041.jpg) | ![](imgs/042.jpg) | 34.7 | 40.0 | 45.2 | 5702.1 | 30707.2 | 0.1 | **3 (Comport)** |

-The feature information we used for mechanical learning is as shown in Table.
+The feature information we used for mechanical learning is as shown in the table.
 The spectrum was extracted for a given image and the characteristics and labels for each were matched.
 The labels are numbered 0, 1, 2, 3 and each means happy, depress, passion, and comport.

 ### c) Machine Learning
 Emotional classification models were produced through the representative classification learning algorithms, Decision Tree, Random Forest, and Logistic Regression.
 The line was optimized by tuning the hyper parameter of the classification model.